- How do I get my app included?

 How do I get my app included?

 Please check the inclusion policy to make sure your app is suitable for inclusion in the official F-Droid repo.
 The quickest way to get an app included is to make a merge request to fdroiddata, following these instructions.
+There’s also a Submitting to F-Droid Quick Start Guide.
 Requests for packaging can be posted in the Requests for Packaging tracker.

 You can also set up your own repo and distribute apps yourself, outside of the F-Droid.org repo.